neurobin/mdx_wikilink_plus/README.md

 [![Build Status](https://travis-ci.org/neurobin/mdx_wikilink_plus.svg?branch=release)](https://travis-ci.org/neurobin/mdx_wikilink_plus)

-Converts wikilinks (`[[wikilink]]`) to relative links.
+Converts wikilinks (`[[wikilink]]`) to relative links, including support for [GitHub image variant](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/editing-wiki-content#linking-to-images-in-a-repository).
 Absolute links are kept as is (with an automatic label made from the file path part in the URL if label is not given explicitly).

 **You must not use this extension with markdown.extensions.wikilinks.
 This extension is designed to provide the functionalities of markdown.extensions.wikilinks with some extra features.
 Choose either one.**